jakob-schuster/restrander-vignette/README.md

 First, we'll try Restrander on some PCR-cDNAseq data, sequenced using SQK-PCS109 on PromethION.
 A tiny sample of 2000 reads is included with this vignette.
 The sample can be found in `data/PCB109.fq.gz`.

-Run Restrander by giving it the input file to process, the output destination to write to, and a configuration file to follow.
+Run Restrander by giving it the input file to process, the output destination to write to, and a configuration file to use.

 ```bash
 # run this in the directory of this vignette